From the CEO to the entry-level new hire, we all struggle to manage our inbox — and our email issues appear to be only getting worse.

 Tone, nuance and intent can be hard to convey over email.
-Perhaps that’s why over half the CIOs in a survey by our company reported an increase in workplace etiquette breaches.
+Perhaps that’s why companies report an increase in workplace etiquette breaches.
 What defines appropriate behavior in the digital age is evolving, but good manners will always be in fashion.

-Here are five of the most common email issues and how to deal with them to become a better communicator:
+Here are five of the most common email issues and ways to deal with them to become a better communicator:

-3. The Too-Big-To-Send File.
 Don’t assume your correspondent can receive a big attachment.
 Send a preliminary note to check that it will get through on their system before you attach it.
-If not, services like Dropbox, Hightail or WeTransfer let you share large files through their servers.
+If not, services like Dropbox let you share large files through their servers.
 (Be sure to check your internal policies on this before uploading anything confidential.)

-5. The Impersonal Touch.
 Everyone has a personal style.
-Some people appreciate a warmer tone, which often translates to a more conversational written style.
+Some people appreciate a warmer tone, which often translates to more conversational written style.
 Others prefer that you get straight to the point.
 With some, attempts at humor can fall flat or get misinterpreted.
 Pay attention to the styles of others and adapt yours if necessary.
 Also, no matter what your opinion on using “reply all,” remember many do not appreciate being copied unless it’s absolutely necessary.

 Beyond email issues that crop up in correspondence, a general one we all face is inbox fatigue.
-One final tip: When you go on vacation, let yourself be out of the office, even electronically.
+One final piece of advice: If possible, when you go on vacation, let yourself be out of the office, even electronically.
 Set up your out-of-office message with alternative contacts who can respond on your behalf while you’re out.